2022 United States House of Representatives elections in Mississippi: Results

+By county

 District 3

-The 3rd district is located in eastern and southwestern Mississippi, taking in Meridian, Starkville, Pearl, Natchez, and most of the wealthier portions of Jackson, including the portion of the city located in Rankin County.
-The incumbent is Republican Michael Guest, who was elected with 64.7% of the vote in 2020.
+The 3rd district is located in eastern and southwestern Mississippi, taking in Meridian, Starkville, Pearl and most of the wealthier portions of Jackson, including the portion of the city located in Rankin County.
+The district was reduced to include only three of the cities, plus a wealthy area of Jackson due to 2020 census redistricting.
+The incumbent was Republican Michael Guest, who was elected with 64.7% of the vote in 2020.
 Guest managed to flip Kemper County, which gave Joe Biden 61.02% of the vote in the 2020 presidential election.